Romanna-Brych/learn-lingo/README.md

 **LearnLingo** is a modern web application for finding and booking language tutors.
 Users can browse teachers, filter them by different criteria, add favorites, and book trial lessons.

-The project is built as a test assignment but follows real-world frontend architecture and best practices.

 ---